Matthew-Daly/exceptional-realty/README.md

 #Description

-This is an example site for intro to front-end web dev course at The Flation School.
+This is an example site for the intro to front-end web dev course at The Flatiron School.

 #Contact